Scattering matrix and inclusive scattering matrix in algebraic quantum field theory: Scattering matrix and inclusive scattering matrix in terms of Green functions

 {\bf Appendix}

 We have emphasized that particles can be unstable and quasiparticles are almost always unstable.
 Nevertheless we disregarded instability in our considerations.
-This approach can be justified by the following remark: If a (quasi)particle has lifetime $T$ then for the times $t<<T$ it can be considered as a stable particle.
+This approach can be justified by the following remark: If a (quasi)particle has lifetime $T$ then for the times $t<<T$ it can be considered as a stable particle (hence in the case when the collision time is much less than $T$ we can consider scattering).
 We will give a heuristic proof of this statement.

 Unstable (quasi)particles correspond to complex poles $\varepsilon (\bp)+i\Gamma (\bp)$ of the two-point Green function $G(\bp,\epsilon|A,A').$ We know that in the case of stable particles we can construct an operator $B$ transforming $\Phi$ into one-particle state ( a good operator) using the formula $B= \int \alpha (\bx,t) A(\bx,t) d\bx dt $ where $A\in \cA$ and the projection of $A\Phi$ onto one-particle state does not vanish.
 Namely we can assume that the function $\hat\alpha(\bp,\omega)$ ( the Fourier transform of $\alpha$) does not vanish only when $\omega$ is close to $\varepsilon (\bp).$ (This is a particular case of the construction we have used.)
 The same construction can be applied in the case of almost stable (quasi)particles ($T=\Gamma^{-1}>>0$).
 It seems that in this case the operator $B$ is almost good in the following sense.
 Recall that for a good operator $B(f,t)\Phi$ does not depend on $t$, hence the derivative with respect to $t$ vanishes.
-In our case this derivative does not vanish, but it is small for $t<<T.$.
-This allows us to give an estimate for $\frac {d\Psi}{dt}$ where $\Psi(t)$ is defined in Section 5.
+In our case this derivative does not vanish, but it is small for $t<<T.$ This allows us to give an estimate for $\frac {d\Psi}{dt}$ where $\Psi(t)$ is defined in Section 4.2.
 All above considerations can be repeated, but we cannot take the limit $t\to \infty$; for unstable particles we should always assume that $t<<T$ .
 We obtain that the same picture as for stable particles is approximately correct for unstable particles if $t<<T.$

 {\bf Acknowledgements} I would like to thank Simons Center, IFT (Sao Paulo) and IHES ( Bures-sur-Yvette) for their hospitality).
 I am indebted to N. Berkovits, D. Buchholz, T. Damur, A. Kamenev, Z. Komargorodsky, M. Kontsevich, G.Lechner, A. Mikhailov, N. Nekrasov, M. Rangamani for useful discussions.